Travel guide to the top of Babusar Pass

 Can a car go to Babusar Top?

-The road to the summit, also known as Babusar Top, was recently asphalted.
+The road to the summit, also known as Babusar Top, was recently paved.
 Due to the unavailability of necessary facilities, one should take eatables and necessary items with them.
-The road is wide and useable for all kinds of vehicles.
+The road is wide and usable for all kinds of vehicles.
 It is a typical Pakistani mountain road, with hills on one side and a deep khud (valley) on the other side.
 Although there are efforts to upgrade the road, most progress has been made on the Chilas side.
-You should definitely get local advice before crossing the Babusar Pass.
+You should definitely get local advice before crossing the pass.
 The PTDC in Naran is a good source; in Chilas, try field officers at the Northern Areas Public Works Department (NAPWD) executive engineer office, or Natco drivers on the Babusar village run.
 The road over the pass was first constructed by the British as an alternate route to connect Gilgit agency with British India.
 Every year many deaths happen here due to the mountainous slopes, which are among the most dangerous in the world.
-The most common reason for death is the brake failure of cars due to inexperience.
+The most common reason for death is the brake failure of cars due to nexperience.
 Towards the top of Babusar Pass, the turns are sharper and steeper.
 Make sure your car’s brakes, exhaust systems, and heater are in good condition.

 How long is Babusar Pass?